Israel releases Palestinian women and children prisoners under Hamas deal

 “I am very happy with this deal.
 I would like to thank Gazan people for their resistance.”

 Thirteen Israeli captives, including dual nationals, have been released under the Israel-Hamas deal.

 At least 10 Thai nationals and one Filipino were released under a different framework, according to the Ministry of Foreign Affairs of Qatar, which mediated the separate deal.

 The Red Cross has confirmed the release of the 24 civilian captives in Gaza.

-Under the deal, a total of 150 Palestinian prisoners held in Israeli jails and 50 civilian captives held by Hamas are to be released over a four-day period that will see a pause in fighting in Gaza.
+Under the Israel-Hamas deal, a total of 150 Palestinian prisoners held in Israeli jails and 50 civilian captives held by Hamas are to be released over a four-day period that will see a pause in fighting in Gaza.

 Al Jazeera’s Charles Stratford, reporting from outside Ofer prison, said Israeli forces fired volleys of tear gas at the crowds who had gathered.